rajnandan1/kener/docs/quick-start.md

 # Quick Start

+Here is a demonstration of how to get started with Kener in seconds

+## Requirements

-Please make sure you have [Node](https://nodejs.org/en) installed in your system.
-Minimum version required is `v16.17.0`.
+-   Node.js Minimum version required is `v22.12.0`.
+-   Git
+-   sqlite3

 ## Clone the repository